 Professional Management Cuts Short-Term Net Yield to -0.3%

 These are typical market rates, not quotes.
 Individual managers charge differently, and short-term rental management fees in particular vary widely based on service level (some are full-service including cleaning coordination and guest communication; others are listing-only).
-The gap between self-managed and professionally-managed short-term rental in Houston is wide enough that anyone on the margin of profitability should assume they will be self-managing at least the first property.
+The gap between self-managed and professionally-managed short-term stays in Houston is wide enough that anyone on the margin of profitability should assume they will be self-managing at least the first property.

 Tax Treatment: Texas Has No State Income Tax, Depreciation Runs 27.5 Years

-The Houston ordinance adopted in April 2025 requires a Certificate of Registration ($275 plus a $33.10 admin fee) with a January 1, 2026 compliance deadline.
+The Houston ordinance adopted in April 2025 requires a Certificate of Registration (about $280 plus a $33.10 admin fee) with a January 1, 2026 compliance deadline.
 Unhosted rentals are not permitted in multifamily buildings.
 Platforms are required to delist unregistered properties.
 For the latest rules, check with the City of Houston and a local tax professional.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.
 Explore rental data in the dashboard.
 See also the market score methodology and data sources pages.
-For a nearby comparison where regulatory caps push investors toward long-term rentals, see Fort Worth Long-Term Rentals Yield 6.0%, Short-Term Caps Kill the Alternative.
-For a similar cost-compression story in the Dallas market, see Dallas Short-Term Rentals Gross 80% More, but Costs Narrow the Gap.
+For a nearby comparison where regulatory caps push investors toward long-term rentals, see Fort Worth Long-Term Rentals Yield 4.9%, Short-Term Caps Kill the Alternative.
+For a similar cost-compression story in the Dallas market, see Dallas Short-Term Rentals Gross 65% More, but Costs Narrow the Gap.

-Explore Houston in the dashboard
+Take Houston further in the dashboard

-View Houston →Need full filtering and saved scenarios?
+Open Houston →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.